 #4 Automate the Process

-Whether done in-house or with assistance from third-party vendors, basic employment screening should be part of a standardized workflow.
+Whether done in-house or with assistance from third-party vendors screening and evaluating candidates should be part of a standardized workflow.
 The company should integrate outside screening results into the internal system.
 This allows the information to automatically become part of the candidate’s digital file.
 The system then routes the results to the appropriate personnel for review.
 An online applicant tracking system makes this easier.
-For more information on employment screening best practices and applicant tracking, contact us today.
+For more information on employment screening best practices and applicant tracking, contact us today!